The ancient theory about why acupressure and acupuncture

 TAT, EFT or EMDR are likely to provide rapid and major improvement in one session.
 That is not a guarantee that your problem is completely gone, though it is sometimes possible.
 Problems have many aspects, and as each aspect is treated, another which has always been there, shows itself, like peeling an onion.

-For example, after a person treats "being afraid," he may say that he feels angry toward the source of his fear.
+Also for example, after a person treats "being afraid," he may say that he feels angry toward the source of his fear.
 He had always felt angry, but had not seen that because of his anxiety.
 His anger can also be treated.

 It is likely that as he goes through the week, he will have experiences that will remind him of the remaining degree of his problem.
 If he can describe this to the therapist, then remaining aspects of his problem can be treated.